 maverick.log.connection.level=DEBUG

-When per-connection logging is enabled, without any further configuration of the logging properties, you will see log files created in the current working directory for each connection accepted or established by the API.
-The filename for each file is in the format <timestamp>__<uuid>.log, where timestamp is the date and time that the initial connection was made, and the uuid is the unique identifier of the connection.
+When per-connection logging is enabled, without any further configuration of the logging properties you will start to see log files created in the current working directory for each connection that is accepted or established by the API.
+The filename for each file is in the format <timestamp>__<uuid>.log where timestamp is the date and time that the initial connection was made, and the uuid is the unique identifier of the connection.

 Options